mehrnaz-jiryaie/VarzeshYar-Website/README.md

 ---
 ## About
-This website is a project for the completion of our bachelor's degree at [Bu-Ali Sina University](https://basu.ac.ir/en/) of Hamedaan.
+This website is a project for the completion of a bachelor's degree at [Bu-Ali Sina University](https://basu.ac.ir/en/) of Hamedaan.
 ## Requirements
 - [Python](https://www.python.org/downloads/) 3.12
 - Django 5